Mayo Clinic School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 12-month Radiation Therapy Program.

 Mayo Clinic's Department of Radiation Oncology has exceptional patient care facilities with advanced therapy equipment, which includes linear accelerators with dual asymmetric jaws, multileaf collimators, KV imagers with cone beam CT capabilities, electronic portal imaging, View Station and ARIA treatment verification software.

-The Rochester, Minnesota, facility includes six linear accelerators, three CT simulators, an integrated brachytherapy unit, a hyperthermia unit, a dedicated linear accelerator intraoperative therapy suite, a Leksell Gamma Knife, and Eclipse 3-D and IMRT-capable planning systems.
+Our facility includes six linear accelerators, three CT simulators, an integrated brachytherapy unit, a hyperthermia unit, a dedicated linear accelerator intraoperative therapy suite, a Leksell Gamma Knife, and Eclipse 3-D and IMRT-capable planning systems.
 In addition, Radiation Oncology has a proton beam therapy treatment program that includes four treatment rooms equipped with intensity modulated pencil beam scanning, two CT simulators, and a MRI unit.

 Graduation and certification